Best Optics For 300 Blackout – Reviews and Buying Guides w/FAQs

 This uses a smart ATN Sensor that is capable of recording and viewing footage at 4K resolution.
 Thus, the name.
 The eye relief on this is quite generous as well.
 This was made for both day and night uses.

 The transition from day to night usage on this is quite flawless.
 As it renders all footage digitally, there is no motion blur or chromatic aberration visible on this.
 If you are a hunter that uses .300 AAC Blackout and find themselves hunting in the dark the most, what are you waiting for?
-Grab an ATN X-Sight and live the life to the fullest.
+Grab an ATN X-Sight and live life to the fullest.

 Is the magnification fixed?

-Is this a good sight for day time shooting?
+Is this a good sight for daytime shooting?

 Does this come with a mount?